Triyuginarayan Temple: Access

 Access to the Triyuginarayan village where the temple is located is about 12 km from Sonprayag on motorable road till the temple.
 There exist a few trek routes too, like a short trek of 5 km via Sonprayag on the Ghuttur –Kedarnath bridle path that passes through thick forest area is involved to reach the temple precincts.
 From Kedarnath, which is to the north of this temple the total trekking distance is about 25 km.
 Ghuttur is around 12 km from Sonprayag, which is connected by road with Haridwar and other important hill stations of the Garhwal and Kumaon Hills.
 The nearest airport is Dehra Dun, 244 km from Triyuginarayan, but it is better to start the journey from Delhi.
 Rishikesh is the nearest railway station, 261 km from the site.

 The Triyuninarayan temple is also accessed by trekking.
 A popular trekking or excursion route followed is from Mussoorie.
 The trek route followed from Mussorie, which involves 17 days of trekking, passes through Tehri, Mala (road point), Belak, Budakedar-Ghuttu-Panwali Kanta, Triyuginarayan and Kedarnath in that order.
-Apart from this trekking route, the Department of Tourism, Government of Uttarakhand, to encourage tourism has identified and developed six major circuits, which includes the Rudraprayag–Kedarnath circuit, covering temples at Rudraprayag, Tungnath, Okhimath, Madhyamaheshwar, Guptkashi, Triyuginarayan and Kedarnath, along the Mandakini River valley.
+Apart from this trekking route, the Department of Tourism, Government of Uttarakhand, to encourage tourism has identified and developed six major circuits, which includes the Rudraprayag–Kedarnath circuit, covering temples at Rudraprayag, Tungnath, Ukhimath, Madhyamaheshwar, Guptakashi, Triyuginarayan and Kedarnath, along the Mandakini River valley.
 This circuit involves a total trekking of 69 km, in addition to road journey.